Generalized Data Thinning Using Sufficient Statistics: Thinning natural exponential families

 \subsection{Connections to \citet{neufeld2023data}}

 \cite{neufeld2023data} focus on convolution-closed families, i.e., those for which convolving two or more distributions (see Definition~\ref{def:conv}) in the family produces a distribution that is in the family.
 They provide a recipe for decomposing a random variable $X$ drawn from a distribution in such a family into independent random variables $X^{(1)}, \ldots, X^{(K)}$ that sum to yield $X$.
-We now show that their decompositions of exponential dispersion families are encompassed by Theorem~\ref{thm:natural-exponential-families}.
+We now show that their results are encompassed by Theorem~\ref{thm:natural-exponential-families}.

 \emph{Exponential dispersion families} \citep{jorgensen1992exponential, jorgensen1998stationary} are a subclass of convolution-closed families.
 Given a distribution $H$ with $\psi_H(\theta)<\infty$ for $\theta\in\Omega$ (as in \eqref{eq:natural}), we identify the set of distributions $H_\lambda$ for which $\psi_{H_\lambda}(\cdot)=\lambda\psi_H(\cdot)$ (i.e., distributions whose cumulant generating function is a multiple of $H$'s cumulant generating function).
 We define $\Lambda$ to be the set of $\lambda$ for which such a distribution $H_\lambda$ exists.
 Then, an (additive) \emph{exponential dispersion family} is $\mathcal{P} = \bigcup_{\lambda \in \Lambda}\mathcal P^{H_\lambda}$, where $\mathcal P^{H_\lambda}$ is the natural exponential family generated by $H_\lambda$ (see \eqref{eq:natural}).
 The distributions in $\mathcal P$ are indexed over $(\theta,\lambda)\in\Omega\times\Lambda$ and take the form $dP^{H_\lambda}_{\theta} (x) = e^{x^\top \theta - \lambda \psi_H(\theta)} dH_\lambda(x)$.